 Defendants like Ms. Doe, who are indigent and impoverished, are by definition unable to pay: if they are “in poverty, it follows that they are unable to pay the costs, and their petition should be granted.”
 Gerlitzki, 307 A.2d at 308.
 In other words, an indigent individual is—as a matter of law—unable to pay.
 See Schoepple v.
 Schoepple, 361 A.2d 665, 667 (Pa.
 Super Ct.
 1976) (en banc) (“[O]ne in poverty will not be able to pay costs.”); Diaz, 191 A.3d at 866 n.24 (“A finding of indigency would appear to preclude any determination that Appellant's failure to pay the court-ordered fines and costs was willful.”).

 The only resources that Ms. Doe has come through public assistance because she cannot afford to support herself: SSI, food stamps, and Medicaid.
 Accordingly, she has no ability to pay the costs or restitution in this matter.
-[If she is not disabled, explain why she has made “bona fide efforts” to earn money but still cannot afford the costs, including if her circumstances prevent her from working full time or being able to find full time work because of lack of qualifications/education/transportation.]
+[If she is not disabled, explain why she has made “bona fide efforts” to earn money but still cannot afford the costs or restitution, including if her circumstances prevent her from working full time or being able to find full time work because of lack of qualifications/education/transportation.]

 WHEREFORE, for the reasons stated above, Ms. Doe respectfully requests that this Court admit Ms. Doe into ARD without the requirement that she pay costs or restitution in an amount that exceeds her means.